 However, substance abuse can take a strong hold over a person, seeping into your very being.
 You don’t develop an addiction overnight, so it stands to reason that it will take a great deal of time and dedication to overcome your dependence on drugs or alcohol.

-Programs for Relapse Prevention
+Programs for Relapse Prevention in San Diego

 Additionally, you’ll have the opportunity to learn from others and to build a solid support network you can lean on during times when you feel alone.
 This is key to maintaining sobriety.
-This added time will also help to cement your newfound skills, giving you an adequate opportunity to practice them and to ensure you feel comfortable using them in your day to day life.
+This added time will also help to cement your newfound skills, giving you an adequate opportunity to practice them and to ensure you feel comfortable using them in your day-to-day life.